 1. KINSMEN PARK

 Kinsmen Park is a great place to hike within the city of Sault Ste.
 Marie because of its dense forests and scenic views.
 In the fall, this dense forest fills with colour, making it an ideal place to start your fall hikes.
 With easy access and ample parking, hikers cannot only take advantage of trails within Kinsmen Park, but also the connection trails in the Hiawatha Highlands Conservation Area.
 There are several trails in the area, ranging from easy to moderate, that can easily be done as a day hike.
 Crystal Falls is also located along the trail system, and there is a viewing platform where hikers can enjoy the rushing water of the waterfall.

 2. ROBERTSON CLIFFS

-Heading north to Goulais River, Robertson Cliffs is located just north of Sault Ste.
+Heading north to Goulais River, Robertson Cliffs, in the Algoma Highlands, is located north of Sault Ste.
 Marie.
 This hike is always a great workout as you climb up to view the incredible scenic lookout.
 The lookout trail is located across from the parking area.
 Follow the white blazes until you reach the top of the cliffs.
 If you time it right in the fall, you will see a sea of vibrant colours lighting up the landscape.

 3. CHIPPEWA FALLS